 The game has a dramatic change as you go from Nightmare to Hell difficulty.
 The effectiveness of just about everything is reduced to a quarter, your resistances plummet to a base of -100, and almost every single monster is not only resistant, but entirely immune to a particular element (often when the monster had zero resistance to anything in either of the previous difficulties) while gaining additional resistances to one or nearly all attributes.
 The immunities are a particular problem, as it's very possible for your character's skills to be focused on only one form of damage if you didn't know about the problem beforehand.

 It deserves special mention that some monsters possess immunity to physical damage.
 I.E, melee attacks don't work.
-Speaking of bosses, there are three randomly generated per normal level in hell difficulty as opposed to one in normal, plus their flock of minions is deadlier too.
+There are three randomly generated per normal level in hell difficulty as opposed to one in normal, plus their flock of minions is deadlier too.

 Less dramatic is Act IV of the game, when you invade Hell, featuring a jump in monster difficulty — suddenly homing, mana draining missiles, etc. Then of course there's Diablohimself.